 Should you know someone who is broken, help them, support them, invest time and effort in them because they almost certainly still have a lot to offer.
 Who you get back may not be who you lost but surely it has to be worth trying… you’d want someone to do the same for you, wouldn’t you?

 Make no mistake, whilst my breakdown has ultimately worked out for me, it would have been better all round if I’d got here without having to break!
 There is joy in being a broken toy, it is just such a shame that our system to often insists on breaking people before considering whether to look after them.
-I also had an Action Man hang glider.
+You see, I also had an Action Man hang glider.
 I played with it day after day after day, as it crashed into walls, the ground and occasionally the sea.
 It got damaged too, but I repaired it and treated it as before…walls…ground…sea, walls…ground…sea.
 After about two weeks it was beyond repair so I threw it in the bin.